pmndrs/zustand/docs/v4-migration.md

 ### Migration

-If you're passing any type parameters, then remove it.
+If you're passing any type parameters, then remove them because they will be inferred.
 Next, if you're passing the `partialize` option then there's no further steps required for migration.

 But if you're not passing the `partialize` option then you might be seeing some compilation errors.
 If you're not seeing any compilation errors then there's no further steps requierd for migration.